Skip to main content

 • Notion AI (included since mid-2025)

-If you are starting out, the free plan is more than enough.
+Starting out?
+The free plan is more than enough.
 Upgrade when you hit a genuine limitation, not because the features list looks appealing.

-Alternatives I Considered
+Alternatives I Seriously Considered

 Obsidian